EroDeck: Your Local EroScripts Video Library

 Why EroDeck?

 If you’ve ever wanted a private, organized way to manage your EroScripts collection—without relying on clunky file browsers or sifting through posts every time—EroDeck is for you.
-It’s designed for the average users who value privacy, convenience, and a great user experience.
+It’s designed for users who value privacy, convenience, performance, and a great user experience.
+The latest version offers enterprise-level stability with consumer-friendly ease of use.

 How to Get Started